 # Welcome to Kitaru

 Kitaru is self-host-first: a single-service server on your own Kubernetes, artifacts in your own S3/GCS/Azure Blob.
 No mandatory SaaS control plane in the path of your agent's data.
-See [Harness, Runtime, Platform](/kitaru/core-concepts/harness-runtime-platform.md) for the full picture of where Kitaru fits.
+See [Harness, Runtime, Platform](/kitaru/core-concepts/harness-runtime-platform.md) for where Kitaru fits.

 ```python